The Antidote to Imposter Syndrome

 Eve, being the brilliant, mission-driven powerhouse that she is, said something I will never forget.

-“Ya know, I used to think that people in power, on Wall Street, or Capitol Hill, they knew what they were doing, while the rest of us were bumbling along, figuring things out.
-But as I grew, and talked to people, I realized — formality and structures aside — nobody really does.
-Everybody’s just making it up as they go along.”
+"Ya know, I used to think that people in power, on Wall Street, or Capitol Hill, they knew what they were doing, while the rest of us were bumbling along, figuring things out.
+But as I grew and talked to people, I realized nobody really does.
+Everybody's just making it up as they go along."

 That statement let all the air out of the imposter syndrome balloon hovering above us.